‘Those who cannot remember the past are condemned to repeat it.’ (George Santayana – Italian philosopher, essayist, poet, and novelist – 1863 to 1952)

-He showed the bank everyone, in IBM, that worked on their account.
+He showed the bank everyone, at IBM, who worked on the Bank’s account.

-He showed the sales people, the systems engineers, the client engineers (they fixed the machines), and everyone who had anything to do with the account like A/R, A/P, the executives, etc.
+He showed the sales people, the systems engineers, the client engineers (they fixed the machines), and everyone who had anything to do with the account like A/R, A/P, IBM executives, etc.

 Well, the bank was blown away.
-They had no idea how “complex” and extensive their “care” was.
+They had no idea how “sophisticated” and extensive their “care” was.

 Now, don’t forget, this was around 1978/9, before many people were even born, who are now saying how complex and difficult B2B selling is now.

 When I joined IBM in 1974, they put me though nine months of training, in a class room, with about 30 other new recruits.